Drake albums discography

-The Canadian rapper and singer Drake has released eight studio albums, two collaborative albums, three compilation albums, four extended plays, seven mixtapes, and two reissues.
+The Canadian rapper and singer Drake has released eleven studio albums, two collaborative albums, one compilation album, four extended plays, seven mixtapes, and two reissues.
 His music has been released on record labels Universal Motown Records and Republic Records, along with subsidiaries Young Money Entertainment, Cash Money Records and OVO Sound.
 With 170 million records sold worldwide, he is among the best-selling music artists in history.
 Drake has achieved thirteen number-one albums on the Billboard 200.
-Billboard (Drake and Billboard are both part of UMG) hailed him as the "Artist of the 2010s Decade" and the 16th Greatest Artist of all time.
+Billboard hailed him as the "Artist of the 2010s Decade" and the 16th Greatest Artist of all time.
 RIAA ranks him as the best top-selling digital artist of all time with 244 million in the United States.

 Following him signing to Young Money Entertainment imprint, Drake's mixtape, So Far Gone was repackaged as a 2009 release of his seven-song extended play.
 The EP peaked at number 6 on the US Billboard 200, and later became certified gold by the Recording Industry Association of America (RIAA).
 In June 2010, Drake released his debut studio album, Thank Me Later.
 It debuted atop both the Billboard 200 and the Canadian Albums Chart, and later became certified platinum by both the Recording Industry Association of America (RIAA) and Canadian Recording Industry Association (CRIA).

 In November 2011, Drake released his second studio album, Take Care, which debuted at number one in both the United States and Canada, becoming his second album to achieve this feat.
 In September 2013, Drake released his third studio album, Nothing Was the Same, becoming his third consecutive number-one album in Canada and the US.

 In 2015, Drake released two mixtapes, If You're Reading This It's Too Late which became available for purchase in February and a surprise joint mixtape with Future, What a Time to Be Alive, which was released in September.
 Drake's fourth studio album Views was released in April 2016, once again debuting at number one in both the United States and Canada, while also debuting at number one in the United Kingdom, where it became his first number one album.
 The album achieved huge commercial success, becoming the most popular release of 2016 in the US.